NilanchalaPanda/medium_clone_be/Notes.md

 - `\c`: Connect to a database.
 - `\dt` : List all tables in the current database.
 - `\q` : Quit the psql shell.
+- `\x` : For expanded display of the data in the table.

 - **Commands I followed:**
   - Login `psql -U postgres`